 Gembung, the stray cat I’ve been caring for, finally let me treat his infected neck wound after months of trying.
 The new medicine seems to be working, and he’s been extra sweet lately.

 I heard a woman’s story that made my world feel small.
-My privilege—education, middle-class upbringing, generational ‘wealth’—shaped my life so differently from hers.
+My privilege, education, middle-class upbringing, some generational ‘wealth’—shaped my life so differently from hers.
 Yet, she lives so close.

 I don’t really enjoy driving anymore.